Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzExpressRouteCircuitPeeringConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmExpressRouteCircuitPeeringConfig** cmdlet adds a peering configuration to an
+The **New-AzExpressRouteCircuitPeeringConfig** cmdlet adds a peering configuration to an
 ExpressRoute circuit.
 ExpressRoute circuits connect your on-premises network to the Microsoft cloud
 by using a connectivity provider instead of the public Internet.